-If you have COVID-19, you may be at high-risk for severe symptoms.
-Talk to your doctor to see if you are eligible for monoclonal antibody treatment, based on your age, the length of your symptoms, and existing medical conditions.
+If you have COVID-19, you may be at high-risk for severe disease.
+Talk to your doctor to see if you are eligible for monoclonal antibody treatment, based on your age, weight, the duration of your symptoms, and existing medical conditions..

 Monoclonal antibodies are created in a lab and function like naturally occurring antibodies, fighting infections before they spread.
 Studies show that when monoclonal antibodies are given intravenously to high-risk people diagnosed early with COVID-19, it can prevent them from experiencing severe symptoms that lead to hospitalizations.

 Montefiore has been offering monoclonal antibody treatment to patients since December 2020 in our Montefiore’s Bronx Emergency Departments.
 Since then, Montefiore opened an infusion suite – now the main location for this therapy – and is partnering with local nursing homes to treat their residents.

 There are multiple monoclonal antibody therapies available, which have been authorized by the Food and Drug Administration.
 We are currently offering the Regeneron combination of Casirivimab and Imdevimab, which has also proved effective in treating COVID-19 variances.

 The monoclonal antibody treatment is given using IV therapy, administered through a vein in the arm, for under an hour.
 Patients are evaluated by a provider and then monitored for any allergic reactions, which are extremely rare.
 The appointment takes two to three hours to complete; afterward, patients receive a follow-up phone call within a few days to ensure that they are improving.

 To qualify, you must have tested positive for COVID-19 recently; have mild to moderate symptoms that are managed without oxygen support; and fall into one of the categories below.
 Monoclonal antibody treatment is not for patients who are hospitalized.